Vomistop 10 DT (Domperidone 10mg) Dispersible Tablets

 What are the side effects of Vomistop?

 Most medications have some side effects, but they are not experienced by everyone.
-Some side effects are commonly experienced when taking product name, but others are not so common, and you should discuss any problems or concerns with your primary care physician.
+Some side effects are commonly experienced when taking Vomistop, but others are not so common, and you should discuss any problems or concerns with your primary care physician.

 Common side effects when taking Vomistop include headache, abdominal cramps and dry mouth.